Adeline Miles MSc BSc MCSP FHEA

-Melissa Middleton BSc
+Melissa Middleton BSc, MSc

 Gary Dickinson - Senior Sports Massage Practitioner

-Gary has completed additional training in Advanced Anatomy, trigger point therapy, myofacial techniques, soft tissue release taping and strapping and positional release.
+Gary has completed additional training in Advanced Anatomy, trigger point therapy, myofascial techniques, soft tissue release taping and strapping and positional release.
 He is currently a tutor in Sports Massage.

 He has provided Sports Massage to the New Zealand All Blacks, Argentina and Australian rugby teams during their Autumn international campaigns and the Italian Rugby league team for the 2013 World Cup.
 During the run up to the 2012 London Olympics Games he provided sports massage support to team GB Basketball and the Indian Paralympic Discus team.

-Jamie Lewis - Sports Massage Practitioner
+Jamie Lewis - Senior Sports Massage Practitioner

 Jamie specialises in muscle imbalances, postural correction and pain relief.
 Jamie is also an exercise instructor which helps combine his passions of health and exercise to promote personal well-being.